noNScop/fastai_fastbook/README.md

-This repository contains some of the more time consuming exercises that I have done during reading fastai fastbook
+This repository contains some of the more time consuming exercises that I have done during the reading of fastai fastbook